-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2024

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the 1 September 2022 to 31 August 2023.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a Trustees' report and a directors' report under company law.

 The academy trust operates an academy for pupils aged 11 to 16 serving a catchment area in Birmingham.
-It has a pupil capacity of 900 and had a roll of 925 in the school census on October 2023.
+It has a pupil capacity to pupil admission number of 900 and had a roll of 930 in the school census on October 2024.